-If you need to go out in public, please remember to abide by social distancing, wash your hands frequently, wear masks, and avoid large groups of people.
+When you go out in public, please remember to abide by social distancing, wash your hands frequently, wear masks, and avoid large groups of people.

-The tabs on this page have information from the State and CDC as well as links to information that is Scituate specific, including bi-weekly video and written updates on community issues.
+The tabs on this page have information from the State and CDC as well as links to information that is Scituate specific, including weekly video and written updates on community issues.

 Scituate Police and Fire personnel are on duty and are ready and able respond to emergencies.
-Please note that the stations are closed to the public.
-If you must go to the buildings, you will be screened in the lobby.
 Please call 781-545-1212 for non-emergency questions for police or fire.

 Our Board of Health staff is in contact with both federal and state officials multiple times per day to stay up to date on any issue confronting the Town.
 Our Department of Public Works, Water Department and Sewer Department are all on the job and continuing to work on your behalf.
 The Transfer Station is open normal hours.
 We ask that you maintain social distancing and wear gloves and masks (if possible) when using the Transfer Station.